-Location, Location, location is a universal phrase, origin questionable and debated upon by enthusiasts everywhere.
+Location, Location, location, a universal phrase, its origin questionable and debated upon by enthusiasts everywhere.
 Nonetheless, this mantra is used by real estate professionals spanning the globe and there is no truer statement.
 Trite so it may seem, the fact is, location is everything.

-Conversely, I have been in homes that were, what I would consider condemned, but when you walked outside, a Garden of Eden awaited and right around the corner from the bus stop, the grocery store, and the bank.
-With privacy and high-end homes surrounding this less than perfect shack, buyers lineup to jump at the chance for paradise found.
+Conversely, I have been in homes that were, what I would consider condemned, but outside, a Garden of Eden awaited and right around the corner from the bus stop, the grocery store, and the bank.
+With privacy and high-end homes surrounding this less than perfect shack, buyers line up to jump at the chance for paradise found.